oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/dragdrop.jpg',
-    alt: 'A close up of an experience being dragged on the scheduling grid' }], caption='Each rectangle -- or "experience" --
+    alt: 'close up of an experience being dragged on the scheduling grid' }], caption='Each rectangle -- or "experience" --
     can be dragged and dropped,